Welcome to codyg.ca

 This picture was taken during our visit to Toronto in July 2007.
 We spent three days with Uncle Bob.
 He was amazing.

-Read more - CBC Obit, Niagara This Week.
+Read more – CBC Obit

-Blog: Women In Philosophy
+Women In Philosophy

 Although males have historically predominated in philosophy, following are some examples of works by or about female philosophers of note: